 With over 45 faculty the division addresses both the preventive and acute care needs of our growing patient population.

-Under the leadership of Sarah Clark, M.P.H., Associate Director for Research, our health services research program is the largest in the nation directed to the care of children.
+Under the leadership of Lisa Prosser, PhD, Associate Director for Research, our health services research program is the largest in the nation directed to the care of children.
 With over $25 million in extramural funds over the past five years, we receive support from federal, state and foundation sources to conduct cutting edge health services research that impacts on the organization, financing and delivery of health care to children.
 The Division is also home to the Child Health Evaluation and Research (CHEAR) Unit, a multidisciplinary research unit focused on child health services.
 The CHEAR Unit has core faculty from the schools of Medicine, Public Health, Social Work, Nursing, Pharmacy, Dentistry, Business, and Law.

 In 2000, the National Institutes of Health initiated funding for a pediatric health services research fellowship in our Division.
 This is the first and only NIH-funded fellowship of this kind and was renewed in 2005 for an additional five years.